elias-utf8/Secure-Http-Server/README.md

     A python http server running with an RSA asymmetric encryption implementation.
     <br>

-_Warning: For professional use, please use the SSL/TLS (HTTPS) protocol._
+_Warning: This code is for EXPERIMENTAL and EDUCATIONAL use to learn cryptography basics.
+For professional use, please use the SSL/TLS (HTTPS) protocol._

 ## About The Project
 <img src="assets/preview.png" alt="preview">